vLeov/php-chess/docs/heuristics.md

-A `Chess\Game` object can be thought of in terms of snapshots describing what's going on on its underlying `Chess\Variant\Classical\Board` as reported by a number of evaluation features.
+A `Chess\Game` object can be thought of in terms of snapshots describing what's going on on its chess board as reported by a number of evaluation features.
 PGN movetexts can be evaluated by considering those.
 Let's look at the methods available in this class through the following example.
-For further information please check out the tests in [tests/unit/HeuristicsTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/HeuristicsTest.php).
+For further information please check out these [tests](https://github.com/chesslablab/php-chess/blob/master/tests/unit/HeuristicsTest.php).

 ```php
 use Chess\Game;